 All quotes come from Nyad’s article unless otherwise noted.

-1. 1964 — Location of meet
+1. 1964 — Location of the Meet

 "That summer, our school hosted the state championships.
 It was a big deal, and I was a star in the middle of it all.
 In between the afternoon preliminaries and the night finals, bursting with confidence, I went over to Coach’s house for a nap."
 (Archived at Internet Wayback Machine and at Later On.)

 - Pine Crest could not have hosted a state meet or a championship of any kind in 1964.
-The school had only a four-lane 20 yard pool and no diving well.
+The school had only a four-lane 20-yard pool and no diving well.

 2. 1964—Results of Nyad’s Race